Nicolas François de Neufchâteau

-Nicolas François de Neufchâteau (/fr/; 17 April 1750 – 10 January 1828) was a French statesman, poet, and agricultural scientist.
+Nicolas François, known as François de Neufchâteau (/fr/; 17 April 1750 – 10 January 1828), was a French statesman, poet, and agricultural scientist.

 Biography

 Early years

-Born at on 17 April 1750 in Saffais, in Meurthe-et-Moselle, the son of a schoolteacher, he studied at the College of Neufchâteau in the Vosges.
+Born on 17 April 1750 in Saffais, in Meurthe-et-Moselle, the son of a schoolteacher, he studied at the College of Neufchâteau in the Vosges.
 At the age of fourteen, he published a volume of poetry which obtained the interest of Jean-Jacques Rousseau and Voltaire.
 When only sixteen, he was elected member of some of the main academies of France.
 In 1783 he was named procureur-général to the council of Saint Domingue.

-He had previously been engaged on a translation of Ariosto, which he finished before his return to France five years afterwards, but it was destroyed on a shipwreck during his voyage home.
+He had previously been engaged on a translation of Ariosto, which he finished before his return to France five years afterwards, but it was destroyed in a shipwreck during his voyage home.

 Revolution

 During the French Revolution, Neufchâteau was elected deputy supplant to the National Assembly, charged with the organization of the département of the Vosges, and elected later to the Legislative Assembly, of which he first became secretary and then president.

 In 1793 he was imprisoned on account of his play Paméla ou la vertu récompensée (Théâtre de la Nation, 1 August 1793).
-His play had been denounced by Collot d'Herbois because lines spoken about persecution could easily be interpreted as criticism of the ruling faction and the entire cast was arrested along with him on the 2 September.
+His play had been denounced by Collot d'Herbois because lines spoken about persecution could easily be interpreted as criticism of the ruling faction and the entire cast was arrested along with him on 2 September.
 He was released the following year with the start of the Thermidorian Reaction.